-On August 24, 2021, we entered into a seventh amendment to our credit agreement dated as of November 15, 2010, as amended and restated as of September 21, 2012, August 7, 2014 and October 23, 2018, among UHS, as borrower, the several banks and other financial institutions from time to time parties thereto, as lenders, and JPMorgan Chase Bank, N.A., as administrative agent, (the "Credit Agreement").
-In September, 2021, we entered into an eighth amendment to our Credit Agreement which modified the definition of "Adjusted LIBO Rate".
+In June, 2022 we entered into a ninth amendment to our credit agreement dated as of November 15, 2010, as amended and restated as of September, 2012, August, 2014, October, 2018, August, 2021, and September, 2021, among UHS, as borrower, the several banks and other financial institutions from time to time parties thereto, as lenders, and JPMorgan Chase Bank, N.A., as administrative agent, (the "Credit Agreement").
+The ninth amendment provided for, among other things, the following: (i) a new incremental tranche A term loan facility in the aggregate principal amount of \$700 million which is scheduled to mature on August 24, 2026, and; (ii) replaces the option to make Eurodollar borrowings (which bear interest by reference to the LIBOR Rate) with Term Benchmark Loans, which will bear interest by reference to the Secured Overnight Financing Rate ("SOFR").
+The net proceeds generated from the incremental tranche A term loan facility were used to repay a portion of the borrowings that were previously outstanding under our revolving credit facility.

+In September, 2021 we entered into an eighth amendment to our Credit Agreement which modified the definition of "Adjusted LIBO Rate".

-The seventh amendment to the Credit Agreement, among other things, provided for the following:
+In August, 2021 we entered into a seventh amendment to our Credit Agreement which, among other things, provided for the following:

-- o a \$1.2 billion aggregate amount revolving credit facility, which is scheduled to mature on August 24, 2026, representing an increase of \$200 million over the \$1.0 billion previous commitment.
-As of March 31, 2022, this facility had \$460 million of borrowings outstanding and \$736 million of available borrowing capacity, net of \$4 million of outstanding letters of credit; - o a \$1.7 billion initial tranche A term loan facility, which is scheduled to mature on August 24, 2026, resulting in an initial reduction of \$150 million from the \$1.85 billion of borrowings outstanding under the previous tranche A term loan facility, and; - O repayment of approximately \$488 million of outstanding borrowings and termination of the previous tranche B term loan facility.
+- a \$1.2 billion aggregate amount revolving credit facility, which is scheduled to mature on August 24, 2026, representing an increase of \$200 million over the \$1.0 billion previous commitment.
+As of June 30, 2022, this facility had \$140 million of borrowings outstanding and \$1.056 billion of available borrowing capacity, net of \$4 million of outstanding letters of credit; - a \$1.7 billion initial tranche A term loan facility which was subsequently increased by \$700 million in June, 2022 by the above-mentioned ninth amendment.
+The seventh amendment also provided for repayment of \$150 million of borrowings outstanding pursuant to the previous tranche A term loan facility, and; - o repayment of approximately \$488 million of outstanding borrowings and termination of the previous tranche B term loan facility.

-Pursuant to the terms of the seventh amendment, the tranche A term loan, which had \$1.679 billion of borrowings outstanding as of March 31, 2022, provides for installment payments of \$10.625 million per quarter beginning on December 31, 2021 through September 30, 2023 and \$21.25 million per quarter beginning on December 31, 2023 through June 30, 2026.
-The unpaid principal balance at June 30, 2026 is due on the maturity date.
+The terms of the tranche A term loan facility, as amended, which had \$2.368 billion of outstanding borrowings as of June 30, 2022, provides for installment payments of \$15.0 million per quarter during the period of September, 2022 through September, 2023, and \$30.0 million per quarter during the period of December, 2023 through June, 2026.
+The unpaid principal balance at June 30, 2026 is payable on the August 24, 2026 scheduled maturity date of the Credit Agreement.